linux-riscv/linux-riscv/Documentation/arch/riscv/hwprobe.rst

        manual starting from commit 95cf1f9 ("Add changes requested by Ved during signoff")

+  * :c:macro:`RISCV_HWPROBE_EXT_SMCDELEG`: The Smcdeleg extension is supported as defined in the RISC-V Counter Delegation extension manual starting from commit ff61c1f ("switch to v1.0.0 and frozen")
+  * :c:macro:`RISCV_HWPROBE_EXT_SSCCFG`: The Ssccfg extension is supported as defined in the RISC-V Counter Delegation extension manual starting from commit ff61c1f ("switch to v1.0.0 and frozen")
+  * :c:macro:`RISCV_HWPROBE_EXT_SSCSRIND`: The Sscsrind extension is supported as defined in the RISC-V Indirect CSR extension manual starting from commit a28625c ("mark spec as frozen")

 * :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: A bitmask that contains performance information about the selected set of processors.